Significant accounting policies

 Foreign currency translation

-The Consolidated Annual Accounts are stated in euros, which is the presentation and functional currency of FMO.
+The consolidated financial statements are stated in euros, which is the presentation and functional currency of FMO.
 All amounts are denominated in thousands of euros unless stated otherwise.
 In accordance with IAS 21, foreign currency transactions are translated to euro at the exchange rate prevailing on the date of the transaction.
-At the balance sheet date, monetary assets and liabilities are reported using the closing exchange rate.
+At the statement of financial position date, monetary assets and liabilities are reported using the closing exchange rate.
 Non-monetary assets that are not measured at cost denominated in foreign currencies are reported using the exchange rate that existed when fair values were determined.

-Exchange differences arising on the settlement of transactions at rates different from those at the date of the transaction and unrealized foreign exchange differences on unsettled foreign currency monetary assets and liabilities, are recognized in the profit and loss account under ‘results from financial transactions’.
+Exchange differences arising on the settlement of transactions at rates different from those at the date of the transaction and unrealized foreign exchange differences on unsettled foreign currency monetary assets and liabilities, are recognized in the statement of profit or loss under ‘Results from financial transactions’.

 Unrealized exchange differences on non-monetary financial assets (investments in equity instruments) are a component of the change in their entire fair value.
-When a gain or loss for non-monetary financial asset is recognized through FVOCI (fair value through other comprehensive income), any foreign exchange component of the gain or loss is also recognized through FVOCI.
+When a gain or loss for non-monetary financial asset is recognized through fair value through other comprehensive income (FVOCI), any foreign exchange component of the gain or loss is also recognized through FVOCI.

-When preparing the annual accounts, assets and liabilities of foreign subsidiaries and FMO’s share in associates are translated at the exchange rates at the balance sheet date, while income and expense items are translated at weighted average rates for the period.
+When preparing the financial statements, assets and liabilities of foreign subsidiaries and FMO’s share in associates are translated at the exchange rates at the statement of financial position date, while income and expense items are translated at weighted average rates for the period.
 Differences resulting from the use of closing and weighted average exchange rates, and from revaluation of a foreign entity’s opening net asset value at closing rate, are recognized directly in the translation reserve within shareholders’ equity.
 These translation differences are maintained in the translation reserves until disposal of the subsidiary and/or associate.

 Offsetting financial instruments

-Financial assets and liabilities are offset and the net amount is reported in the balance sheet when there is a legally enforceable right to offset the recognized amounts and when there is an intention to settle on a net basis, or realize the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset and the net amount is reported in the statement of financial position when there is a legally enforceable right to offset the recognized amounts and when there is an intention to settle on a net basis, or realize the asset and settle the liability simultaneously.
 FMO only applies offsetting on derivatives with a master netting agreement.